chnhaoran/chnhaoran.github.io/_posts/2023-2-26-cilium-datapath-deep-dive-basic-connectivity.md

 }

 ```
 Let's look at regular IPv4 forwarding in Cilium.
-The ctx (i.e., skb) goes through a series of tail_calls and is eventually handled by handle_ipv4_from_lxc.
+The ctx (i.e., skb) goes through a series of tail calls and is eventually handled by `handle_ipv4_from_lxc`.

 Call stack: